hashicorp/nomad/terraform/aws/README.md

 packer build hashistack.pkr.hcl

 ```
+This will create an HCP Packer bucket called "hashistack" with a "production" channel.
+You will need to set the current iteration of the new channel to the one you just built.

+BUT...
 If you aren't using HCP packer, use the following command to build the AMI:

 ```bash
 $ packer build packer.json